shivam-sh/goose-bot/README.md

 ### General Commands
 ```
+~role [ROLE-NAME]           // Assigns the mentioned role to the user or removes it if already assigned
 ~addToChat [@USER]                  // Gives the mentioned user permission to view the channel the command is sent in
 ```

 ### Admin Commands
 ```
 ~forceVerify [UW-USERNAME] [?ROLE]	// Verifies the specified user without linking a UW account
 ~linkUser [@USER] [UW-USERNAME]         // Links the specified discord to the given UW account
 ~addGuest [@USER]			// Assigns the guest role to the specified user
 ~lookupUser [UW-USERNAME]		// Searches the UW LDAP for the specified user
 ```